aileot/ex-colors.nvim/README.md

 #### Setup Example with Sane Default Settings

-The following snippet sets up the options with the sane default values:
+The following snippet sets up the options with the default values:

 ```lua
 require("ex-colors").setup({